 Mice are destructive and carry infections that might be fatal to human life.

-Therefore, you should make sure that you get rid of them as soon as you spot one.
+Therefore, you should ensure you get rid of them as soon as you spot them.

-Using kitty litter to deter mice is one way to keep mice away, but it is not the only thing that you must do to get rid of mice!
+Using kitty litter to deter mice is one way to keep them away, but it is not the only thing you must do to get rid of them!